garrandall/popular-music-data/tracks/woohoo-christina-aguilera-nicki-minaj.md

 You know you wanna put your lips where my hips Are Kiss on my (woohoo) all over my (woohoo)
-All the boys think it's cake when they taste my (woohoo) You don't even need a plate, just your face Ha !
+All the boys think it's cake when they taste my (woohoo) You don't even need a plate, just your face Ha!
 Licky-licky yum-yum what a great guy
 Now kiss on my (woohoo) all over my (woohoo)
 Kiss on my, all over my
 Kiss on my, all over my

 You wanna taste my
 You wanna see my
 (You ready)
 Woohoo